 I often recommend LDN at this point to prevent progression of autoimmunity.

-At this point, natural tissue regeneration is going to be much more challenging, but luckily, there are new options that exist that can accelerate tissue repair (see LLLT article for experimental strategies that can accelerate thyroid tissue repair).
+At stage 4, natural tissue regeneration is going to be much more challenging, but luckily, there are new options that exist that can accelerate thyroid tissue repair (see my article about lasers for tissue regeneration to learn about experimental strategies that may help).

 Stage 5: Progression to Other Autoimmune Disorders